-In part one of this two-part series, our contractor attorneys in Mobile, AL at Cotney Construction Law outlined some of the underground utilities to watch out for when digging.
+In part one of this two-part series, our Birmingham contractor attorneys at Cotney Construction Law outlined some of the underground utilities to watch out for when digging.
 In part two, we will address additional underground utilities that may be hiding below the surface of your next construction project.

 Electric lines pose one of the greatest threats to diggers.
 Severing an electric line with metal tools can result in immediate electrocution.
 In the past, rushed jobs have left workers with irreversible injuries from electrocution, and some of those instances have resulted in fatalities.
 Electric lines are typically located 18-36 inches below the surface.
 Damaged electric lines can also result in active fires, so contact the utility company immediately if you strike an electric line while digging.

 Phone and Cable Lines

 Phone and cable lines don’t pose a direct threat to construction workers, but if they are damaged during excavation, it can be inconvenient for local residents in the area of your job site.
 The depth of phone and cable lines varies greatly depending on the formation of rock below the surface.
 In most cases, these lines are located 3-24 inches underground.